 York’s City Walls are FREE.
-They are open to walk on from about 8.00am to dusk daily (except in conditions when snow or ice may make them dangerous)
+They are open to walk on from about 8.00am to dusk daily (except in conditions when repairs/maintenance, snow or ice may make them dangerous)

 York’s medieval City Walls (or “Bar Walls”), a scheduled ancient monument encircling the historic City of York, comprise 3.4km (2 miles) of surviving masonry.
 They are the longest town walls in England.
 They were built mainly in the 13th century of magnesian limestone and, uniquely in England, were set on earthen ramparts.

 York’s City Walls offer a splendid elevated walk around the city.
 The accompanying moats have largely disappeared but the slopes of the ramparts are well known for the display of daffodils in March and April.